Interlibrary Loan & PALShare

 Interlibrary Loan (ILL) and PALShare are services provided for current Butler University students, staff, faculty, and emeriti faculty to obtain materials not owned by Butler University Libraries from other libraries, or as a last resort, commercial document suppliers.

-PALShare is a new loan service between PALNI (Private Academic Library Network of Indiana) libraries with whom Butler shares its WorldCat Discovery catalog.
-From the catalog, you have the option of choosing to borrow an item from PALShare if Butler Libraries do not own an item, or if it's currently checked out - if it is owned by another PALNI library.
-Items ordered through this service typically will arrive within a few days, the "Request" button in our WorldCat Discovery catalog will route you to a PALShare request if possible.
+PALShare is a loan service between PALNI (Private Academic Library Network of Indiana) libraries, with whom Butler shares its WorldCat Discovery catalog.
+Since items ordered through this service typically will arrive within a few days, the "Request" button in our WorldCat Discovery catalog will route you to a PALShare request if possible.
 If a PALNI copy is available, this is a quicker option than traditional Interlibrary Loan.

-If an item is available through PALShare, a button will show up in the online catalog on the item detail page that says "Place Hold" under the Availability/PALNI area.
-Click the button, log on with your Butler University username and password, select a pick-up location, and click Submit.
+If an item is available through PALShare, simply click the Request button, log on with your Butler University username and password, select a pick-up location, and click Submit.

 - All books ordered through PALShare have a loan period of 60 days